LawrenceZheng5/VibrationControlSystem/docs/user-guide.md

 ---

-## 5.1 Local Logger Optimization Work
+## 5.1 Local Logger Optimization Future Work

 The following changes should be tested to improve local FITS logging performance: